trallard/pitaya_smoothie/README.md

 ## Pitaya Smoothie Syntax Colours <img alt="syntax" src="./images/icons/highlighter.png" width="50" />

 Outrun aesthetics profoundly inspires this theme.
 The colour choices for the theme were made also taking into consideration accessibility for those users with colourblindness.
 The theme consists of a reasonably dark background and popping contrast colours.
-I also made decisions to allow for meaningful contrast for reading comprehension and optimal colour-popping :sparkles:.
+I also made decisions to allow for meaningful contrast for reading comprehension and optimal colour-popping ✨.

 | USAGE          | COLOUR HEX CODE                                                      |
 | -------------- | -------------------------------------------------------------------- |